TheRealAnonymous008/Thesis-Playground/README.md

  ## TODOs
 :white_check_mark: Agents have attributes that model humans in the population
-- Agents can produce goods on their own based on their skills
+:white_check_mark: Agents can demand for particular goods based on their own needs
-- Agents can consume goods
+- Agents can produce goods based on their own skill level
 - Agents can collaborate to form particular firms which may specialize in a particular industry.

+- The distribution of skills should vary from industry to industry.
+- More accurate modeling of preferences.
+Preferences should be dynamic and capture different level of needs.